bartvantilburgwagemakers/bartvantilburgwagemakers.github.io/_posts/2018-07-10-powershell-snippids.md

 Gci | Unblock-File un blocks all files in folder

 ```powershell
 Get-Content myTestLog.log -wait | where { $_ -match “WARNING” }
 ```

 Set global var from function:
 `$gobal:name`
-Else your only ajusting the scoped var.
+Else your only adjusting the scoped var.

 ## making a post request